PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ### Cancel your most recently submitted job without specifying the job id

-Running `mycancel` will automatically find the job id of your most recent job and cancel it:
+Running `mycancel` will automatically find the job id of your most recent job and cancel the job:

 ```bash
 mycancel() { scancel $(squeue -u $USER -o "%i" -S i -h | tail -n 1); }
 ```

 The function above uses `squeue` to list all your job id's in ascending order and then it passes the last one to `scancel`.
-Later in this repo a Python implementation of `mycancel` is presented.
+Later in this repo we present implementations of `mycancel` in Python and C++.
 The implementation above is of course in Bash.

 ### Generate a report on your recent job history